core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ### Supporting Observe ###

-If Observe {{RFC7641}} is supported, for each ongoing observation, the client MUST use the stored value of the 'kid' parameter from the original Observe request, as value for the 'request\_kid' parameter in the two external\_aad structures (see {{sec-cose-object-ext-aad-enc}} and {{sec-cose-object-ext-aad-sign}}), when verifying notifications for that observation.
+If Observe {{RFC7641}} is supported, the following holds when verifying notifications for an ongoing observation.

+* The client MUST use the stored value of the 'kid' parameter from the original Observe request (see {{ssec-protect-request-observe}}), as value for the 'request\_kid' parameter in the two external\_aad structures (see {{sec-cose-object-ext-aad-enc}} and {{sec-cose-object-ext-aad-sign}}).

+* The client MUST use the stored value of the 'kid context' parameter from the original Observe request (see {{ssec-protect-request-observe}}), as value for the 'request\_kid\_context' parameter in the two external\_aad structures (see {{sec-cose-object-ext-aad-enc}} and {{sec-cose-object-ext-aad-sign}}).

-This ensures that the client can correctly verify notifications, even in case it is individually rekeyed and starts using a new Sender ID received from the Group Manager (see {{new-sender-id}}).
+This ensures that the client can correctly verify notifications, even in case it is individually rekeyed and starts using a new Sender ID received from the Group Manager (see {{new-sender-id}}), as well as when it establishes a new Security Context with a new ID Context (Gid) following a group rekeying (see {{sec-group-key-management}}).

 # Message Processing in Pairwise Mode # {#sec-pairwise-protection}